Excel Trick to Calculate MOD of Big Numbers.

 Yesterday, In office, one of my colleague (Bas Vermeulen) was trying to calculate the IBAN Numbers for a Given BANK Name, Country Code and Bank Account Number.
 In the process of calculating IBAN Number, he needed to calculate MOD-97 of really bog number (approx 22 digit number).

-Therefore, to help him, I created a VBA function which can calculate MOD of any number of digits
+Therefore, to help him, I created a VBA function that can calculate the MOD of any number of digits

 VBA Code to Calculate MOD of Big Numbers

-Step 1 : First pick up first n length of digit from the Large Number provided (Where n = Length of Divisor + 1) – Just to make sure that big number is divided with small number.
+Step 1: First pick up the first n length of digit from the Large Number provided (Where n = Length of Divisor + 1) – Just to make sure that the big number is divided by a small number.

-Step 2 : Now for this subset of digit, it is easy to calculate the MOD and get the Remainder
+Step 2: Now for this subset of the digit, it is easy to calculate the MOD and get the Remainder

-Step 4 : Now using this as a new Number repeat the steps from Step 1 again…
+Step 4: Now using this as a new Number repeat the steps from Step 1…

-With the above process, it is clear that, if we automate the above step in VBA then, there you can calculate MOD of any big number.
+With the above process, it is clear that, if we automate the above step in VBA then, there you can calculate the MOD of any big number.
 Because at a time, you are dividing a subset of the whole number.
-Number of iteration will increase based on how big the number is – but it will be able to calculate.
+The number of iterations will increase based on how big the number is – but it will be able to calculate.

 Function MODForBigNum(bigNum As String, modVal As Integer) As Integer